ncrunners/NCRunners/ncrhdc.md

 ## 100 in 120

 It's a variation of the original challenge and revolves around following the NCRunners weekly plan.
-If one follows the NCRunners weekly plan—which includes one rest day per week - the 100-Day Challenge can be completed in 117 days.
+If one follows the NCRunners weekly plan; which includes one rest day per week - the 100-Day Challenge can be completed in 117 days.

 The following individuals successfully completed the 100-in-120 Days Challenge: